This article, from an earlier parish newsletter is posted here by request.

 Lord now lettest Thou Thy servant depart in peace.
 For mine eyes have seen Thy salvation which Thou hast prepared before the face of all people.
 To be a Light to enlighten the nations and to be the glory of Thy people Israel.

 This prophecy of St. Symeon has as its key phrase the description that Christ would be a “light to enlighten the gentiles.”
 It is the emphasis on light that brings these words each evening to the service of Vespers, when we give thanks to God for the Light He has given us.
 It is also for this reason that candles are blessed on this holy day.
 The candles of the Church (and especially those to be taken home and used by the faithful) are blessed on this day, because they remind us that Christ is the “light of the world.”

 German immigrants brought this folk custom to America in the 1800’s.
-There being no hedgehogs in North America, the groundhog was drafted to take its place.
-Thus the secular calendar in America celebrates “Groundhog Day.”
+There being no hedgehogs, the groundhog was drafted to take his place.
+Thus the secular calendar celebrates “Groundhog Day.”
 But only the faithful Christian knows and understands the secret of the Light that shines on February 2nd.
 Not the light of the sun, frightening a furry creature back into his hole, but the Light of Christ, which frightens all the evil powers that would do us harm.

-For an interesting theological meditation on Groundhog Day, I suggest you rent and view the movie by that title.
+For theological meditations on Groundhog Day, I suggest you rent and view the movie by that title.
 Bill Murray finds redemption as he lives his way through a near eternity of Groundhog Days.
 But I will spare you.

 Author comments have a tan color background for you to easily identify the posts author in the comments